karencfv/burst/README.md

     burst [FLAGS] [OPTIONS] --host <host>

 FLAGS:
+    -e, --exact      Starts a timer when using --duration.
+This means that the running time will be exact to the set duration time, but some requests may have not completed.
         --help       Prints help information
     -V, --version    Prints version information
     -v, --verbose    Enable verbose mode.